fasterize/nginx/README.markdown

 Main features :

 * Send customs http headers to client when using memcached module.
 Http headers are stored in memcached, with body data.
+* Hash keys before inserting into memcached : allow to have very big keys
-* Put data into memcached
+* Put data into memcached, with expire time
 * Flush memcached
 * Get memcached'stats